kheifer/apitest/epicodus/README.md

 # HackAThon

-#### Hackathon Organizer, August 11, 2017
+#### Epicodus API, August 25, 2017

 #### By Kheifer Fuller

 ## Description

-This java app creates an interface that allows the maintenance of a Hackathon by groups and team members.
+This java app creates an API that allows the maintenance of Epicodus student statistics and data analysis.

 ## Setup/Installation Requirements